bitbanditt/tech258_cloud/linux/hosting_mongo_db.md

 The sed command searches text file and replaces it with given text

+Necessary so that the mongo db database can be accessed from outside the local machine.

 ### restart mongo db (or start if not yet started) to update configuration